When a file is missing in the raw cache warn about the original file being missing instead

-#2 Updated by Alex Orange over 4 years ago
+#2 Updated by Alex Orange almost 5 years ago

 No, I imported a different folder that I created under my home directory.
 I see the images just fine, which I'm not sure how I could do if it was looking for files in the .cache directory.